my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   <u>Allow only 1 or 2 cars waiting in the middle</u>.
 If you are the 3rd car in the queue, <u>wait behind the stop line</u>, until the cars in front of you have past the crossroads and you have enough a gap to pass for sure.
     -   Do not block "KEEP CLEAR" road markings on the road.
     -   If you decide the crossroads is not a good one to turn (e.g., you meet a big lorry), you could just go straight and make a turn at the next crossroads.
-    -   Need to signal accurately, <span style='color:chartreuse'>don't signal too early</span> as there might be two consessive turns and signal too early might be misleading the driver behind.
+    -   Need to signal accurately, <span style='color:#32CD32'>don't signal too early</span> as there might be two consessive turns and signal too early might be misleading the driver behind.
         -   I tend to signal way too early. <span style='color:red'>[✘]</span>

 -   Crossroads turning right